 Basil may have been the first thing I ever planted in the way of veggies and herbs.
-It is super simple getting basil to grow but it also tastes and smells great, and once the basil plant bolts it draws in pollinators like nothing else.
+It’s super simple getting basil to grow but it also tastes and smells great, and once the basil plant bolts it draws in pollinators like nothing else.

-Basil is one of the most-used herbs in many kitchens across the globe.
-While it is mostly associated with Italian cuisine and making Basil pesto, it’s also a popular herb in many Asian countries including India, Indonesia, Thailand, and Vietnam where it is used to flavor dishes like curry and salads.
+Basil is one of the most-used fresh herbs in many kitchens across the globe.
+While it is mostly associated with Italian cooking and cuisine and making Basil pesto, it’s also a popular herb in many Asian countries, including India, Indonesia, Thailand, and Vietnam, where it is used to flavor dishes like curry and salads.

-This herb is native to the tropical regions spanning from Central Africa to Southeast Asia which means it thrives in warm and sunny weather.
+This herb is native to the tropical regions spanning from Central Africa to Southeast Asia which means it thrives in sunny and warm weather.
 Depending on the species and cultivar, the leaves may taste somewhat like anise, with a strong, pungent, often sweet smell.

 Some of the most popular basil types and varieties grown in home gardens include: